Aharon Kotler: Early life

-Kotler was born Aharon Pines (Note: Pronounced /piːnɪs/ PEE-nis) in Sislevitch, near Minsk Russian Empire in 1892.
-He was orphaned at the age of 10 and adopted by his uncle, Yitzchak Pines, a rabbinic judge in Minsk. who sent him to study in the yeshivah in Krinik under the tutelage of Rav Zalman Sender Kahana- Shapiro.
+Kotler was born Aharon Pines (Note: Pronounced /piːnɪs/ PEE-nis) in Sislevitch, near Minsk, Russian Empire in 1892.
+He was orphaned at the age of 10 and adopted by his uncle, Yitzchak Pines, a rabbinic judge in Minsk, who sent him to study in the yeshivah in Krinik under the tutelage of Rav Zalman Sender Kahana-Shapiro.
 He then studied in the Slabodka yeshiva in Lithuania under Nosson Tzvi Finkel, and Moshe Mordechai Epstein, where he became known as an exceptional scholar.

 Career

 Kotler joined his father-in-law, Isser Zalman Meltzer, in running the yeshiva of Slutsk.
-After World War I, the yeshiva moved from Slutsk to Kletsk in Belarus.
+After World War I, the yeshiva moved from Slutsk to Kletsk in interwar Poland.
 With the outbreak of World War II, Kotler and the yeshiva relocated to Vilna, then the major refuge of most yeshivas from the occupied areas.
 The smaller yeshivas followed the lead of the larger ones, and either escaped with them to Japan and China, or were arrested by the communists and sent to Siberia or Kazakhstan.
+Kotler turned down transit visas to Curacao via Japan for his students, arranged by Zorach Warhaftig and issued by Chiune Sugihara, calling them mere "toilet paper."
 Most of his students did not manage to escape and were murdered by the Nazis.
 He was brought to America on April 10, 1941, by the Vaad Hatzalah rescue organization, and guided it during the Holocaust.
 At first, he settled in New York City's Upper West Side, and in 1949, he moved to the Borough Park neighborhood of Brooklyn.

 In 1943, Kotler founded Beth Medrash Govoha in Lakewood Township, New Jersey, with 15 students.
 By the time of his death in 1962, the yeshiva had grown to 250 students.
 He was succeeded by his son, Shneur Kotler, as rosh yeshiva (dean).
 As of 2011, Beth Medrash Govoha is run by his grandson, Malkiel Kotler, and three of his grandsons-in-law, Yerucham Olshin, Yisroel Neuman, and Dovid Schustal.
 By 2019 the yeshiva had grown into the largest institution of its kind in the United States with 6,715 students, 2,748 regular and 3,967 in Kollel status. while the surrounding Lakewood community supports a network of more than 100 other yeshivas and approximately 200 synagogues for an Orthodox population estimated at more than 66,000.

 Upon the death of his father-in-law, Kotler inherited the latter's position of rosh yeshiva of Etz Chaim Yeshiva of Jerusalem.
 In an unusual arrangement, he held this position while continuing to live in the United States, and visiting Jerusalem occasionally.
 Today, his grandson, Zevulun Schwartzman, heads a kollel located at Etz Chaim Yeshiva.